Jethro-Tsoi/Paris/memory-bank/progress.md

 ## Current Status

-The project has successfully implemented both 3-class and 5-class sentiment classification models using FinBERT.
-The 5-class model extends the original implementation to provide more granular sentiment analysis with STRONGLY_NEGATIVE, NEGATIVE, NEUTRAL, POSITIVE, and STRONGLY_POSITIVE classifications.
+The project has successfully implemented all planned model architectures including both 3-class and 5-class sentiment classification models using FinBERT, as well as LoRA fine-tuning for Gamma 3 and Gemma 3.
+The 5-class models extend the original implementation to provide more granular sentiment analysis with STRONGLY_NEGATIVE, NEGATIVE, NEUTRAL, POSITIVE, and STRONGLY_POSITIVE classifications.

-The FinBERT 5-class training notebook has been created and tested, with appropriate modifications to handle the expanded label set.
-Key changes include:
-- Updated label mapping for 5 sentiment classes
-- Modified model initialization for 5-class output
-- Adapted confusion matrix visualization
-- Implemented label mapping serialization
-- Changed output directory to '../models/finbert_5labels'
+The Gemma 3 implementation with LoRA fine-tuning has been completed in 02a_gemma3_training_lora.ipynb, adding another powerful model architecture to compare with FinBERT and Gamma 3.
+All models are now implemented with consistent evaluation metrics and early stopping mechanisms.

-The training process uses the same hyperparameters as the 3-class model for fair comparison, with early stopping based on validation metrics.
-Both models can now coexist in the project, allowing for comparative analysis of performance and use cases.
+The training process uses similar hyperparameters across models for fair comparison, with early stopping based on validation metrics.
+All models can coexist in the project, allowing for comparative analysis of performance and use cases.

-Next steps include completing the evaluation of the 5-class model performance, integrating it into the web interface, and potentially extending the approach to other model architectures like Gemma 3.
+Next steps include completing a comprehensive evaluation of all model architectures, integrating them into the web interface, and analyzing their performance differences.

 ## Known Issues